 Analog audio signals reproduce these waveforms as AC voltages (electrical signals).
-Digital audio signals represent the analog signals by sampling the amplitude (as bit depth) many times per second (as sample rate).
+Digital audio signals represent the analog signals by sampling the amplitude (bit depth) many times per second (sample rate).

-Audible sound waves and audio signals have a frequency range between 20 Hz – 20,000 Hz (Hz = Hertz which measures cycles per second).
-Sounds naturally have many frequencies (harmonics and other) that make up the sound’s timbre and pitch.
+Audible sound waves and audio signals have a frequency range between 20 Hz – 20,000 Hz (Hz = Hertz, which measures cycles per second).
+Sounds naturally have many frequencies (harmonics and others) that make up the sound’s timbre and pitch.
 These frequencies each typically have their own transients and amplitudes to make up the character of the sound.

 Sine waves are single-frequency waves and are the easiest way to represent sound.
 Here is an illustration of a sine wave: